 Now, my son Msgt Chuck who was stationed

-would Later in 1973, be assigned to Israel
+Would later in 1973, be assigned to Israeli

 surprise Yom Kippur War.
-He got a special
+My son got special

-assignment on the Golan Heights for over a
+assignment on the Golan Heights for a month

-for the IDF-AF to adopt their Magister jet
+for IDF-AF to adopt their local Magister jet

 trainer aircraft as a Fast FAC.
 The Magister